Mexico's Carstens says ECB bond-buying will keep peso strong

-MEXICO CITY, Jan 23 (Reuters) - Mexican Central Bank Governor Agustin Carstens on Friday said the European Central Bank’s new bond-buying program would strengthen the peso, which has been battered by a slump in oil prices.
+MEXICO CITY (Reuters) - Mexican Central Bank Governor Agustin Carstens on Friday said the European Central Bank’s new bond-buying program would strengthen the peso, which has been battered by a slump in oil prices.

 “When quantitative easing was full steam, we were receiving a lot of capital inflow,” Carstens told Bloomberg Television.
 “We probably will get a similar though more tamed effect now with the European Central Bank movement.”